m-hall/HypnotoadSVN/README.md

 HypnotoadSVN
 =============
-HypnotoadSVN is an extension for Sublime Text 2/3 that adds TortoiseSVN features to the folder list and the command palatte.
+HypnotoadSVN is an extension for Sublime Text 2/3 that adds SVN features to the folder list and the command palatte.

 This plugin started from [dexbol/sublime-TortoiseSVN](https://github.com/dexbol/sublime-TortoiseSVN).
-**It runs only on Windows and needs the TortoiseSVN and TortoiseSVN command line tools (TortoiseProc.exe).**

 Requirements
 ------------
 - Sublime Text 2/3
 - Sublime Package Control
-- TortoiseSVN

 Installation
 ------------